towolf/towolf.github.com/docs/PsychHardware/DatapixxToolbox/DatapixxBasic/ResponsePixx.markdown

 different button count.

-The code can scan the first 16 digital input pins of the Datapixx, i.e., nrButtons can be up to 16, e.g., to control self\-made response boxes.
+The code can scan the first 16 digital input pins of the Datapixx, i.e., nrButtons can be up to 16, e.g., to control self-made response boxes.
 The last 8 input pins are not useable for timestamped button queries and are instead used to drive the button illumination of the ResponsePixx devices.